Certora/Documentation/docs/cvl/invariants.md

 not ruled out by the `preserved` block because the `preserved` block only places restrictions on the environment passed to `balanceOf`.

+In general, you should be cautious of invariants that depend on an environment;
+see {ref}`invariant-assumptions` for more details.

 ````

 Filters